 I Aaron Fox wish to apply for Planning permission for the construction of new dwelling along with domestic garage, freatment aspotic tank system and all associated after works all at Carimore West Oranmore Co Galway.
 This Planning Application may be inspected or purchased at a lee not exceeding the reasonable cost of making a copy at the Planning Office.
 Casheay County Council.
 County Hal.
 Prospect Hill.
-Galway, during office of the planning Office.
-Casheay 10 00 am.
-4 00 pm., Monday to Friday.
-(Wednesday 10 00 am.
+Galway, during office of County Council.
+County Hal.
+Prospect Hill.
+Galway, during office of County Council.
+County Hal.
+Prospect Hill.
+Galway, during office of County County Council.
+County Hal.
+Prospect Hill.
+Galway, during office of County County Council County (Wednesday 10 Oo am.
 4 00 pm.)
-A submission or observation in relation to the application may be made in writing to the Planning authority in payment of a fee of c20 within the 5 weeks beginning on the action stores of the planning on the submissions or observation will be considered by the Planning Authority in making a diseason on the application.
-The Planning Authority in making a diseason on the application.
-The Planning Authority may grant permission actived to or without conditions or may refuse to grant permission.
+Assubmission or observation may be made in writing to the Planning on the calcal or recept by the Authority of the application and such submissions or observation will be considered by the Planning Authority in making a discission on the application.
+The Planning Authority in making a discission on the spoication.
+The Planning Authority or without conditions or may refuse to grant permission.